-The Greyhound is best known as a racing dog.
+The greyhound is best known as a racing dog.
 With the ability to run at speeds upwards of 45 miles per hour, this is fastest dog breed in the world.
-Their long legs and narrow, streamlined bodies make Greyhounds racers by design.
+Their long legs and narrow, streamlined bodies make greyhounds racers by design.

 History of the Greyhound

-The Greyhound is among the most ancient of all dog breeds.
-Archaeological evidence of Greyhound-like dogs dates back 8,000 years to the Middle East.
-Ancient Egyptians, Greeks, and Romans likely had Greyhound-type dogs.
+The greyhound is among the most ancient of all dog breeds.
+Archaeological evidence of greyhound-like dogs dates back 8,000 years to the Middle East.
+Ancient Egyptians, Greeks, and Romans likely had greyhound-type dogs.
 By the ninth century, the breed could be found throughout Europe.

 Greyhounds were classically used for hunting and coursing.
 They were among the earliest dog show participants.
 The breed is typically not used for hunting in modern times, and live game coursing is illegal in many places.
 However, the traditions of racing and lure coursing continue.